smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

     </service>
 ```

-When a SDL application determines which RouterService to bind with, the app creates a list of SDL enabled apps, and checks to see if a RouterService transport connects with the head unit.
-If a custom RouterService is already connected with a head unit, and if a SDL application can identify the RouterService correctly, then the app should work fine.
-However, if not, the application instantiates "possibly the best" RouterService.
-In this case, the custom RouterService is less likely chosen, because the custom RouterService has lower priority than the non-custom RouterService.
-If the custom RouterService is the only RouterService that connects with OEM-specific head unit, and the custom RouterService does not connect, the SDL app is unlikely to find the custom RouterService; which means it is unlikely to register with SDL Core.
-This proposal is to improve the connectivity for custom RouterService to work with OEM-specific head units.
+RouterService needs to communicate with every SDL application on device, so it's important to see how and when a SDL application starts proxy.

+### How and when SDL apps start proxy
+There are two major triggers where SDL applications start SdlProxy; one is a broadcast intent sent from RouterService, and the other is all other cases where the app starts SdlProxy by itself.
+Let's see those two triggers in detail.

+#### A trigger sent from RouterService

+A SDL app usually starts proxy when the app receives START_ROUTER_SERVICE_ACTION, which is a broadcast intent sent from RouterService.
+In this case, the broadcast intent includes ComponentName of the RouterService, which is taken by SdlBroadcastReceiver, set it to an instance variable (called queuedService) and then onSdlEnabled is called.
+The SDL app is responsible for overriding onSdlEnabled, starts its own service, and then starts Proxy.
+The Proxy checks to see queuedService, and uses that ComponentName to determine the target RouterService to bind with.
+This case works fine regardless of whether or not the RouterService is custom.

+#### All other triggers on demand

+This refers to all cases other than "the trigger sent from RouterService".
+This case requires the app to determine which RouterService to bind with.
+Unless the app identifies the right RouterService, it cannot register with SDL Core.
+Even in that case, Sdl proxy has some fallback logic.
+Let's see the current logic anyway.

-### Current logic for finding RouterService
+#### Current logic for finding RouterService

 Currently SdlProxy identifies the RouterService in three steps: